patricksimpson/patricksimpson-old-blog/posts/my-new-blog-engine.md

 synopsis: The a-typical hello world post.
 ---

-So I started out on this journey, building a blog that I actually enjoy.
+So I started out on this journey, building a blog engine I actually enjoy.
 I know it has been done before... but this idea has been bugging me for a long time, it was finally time.
-With other engines, I _always_ feel like I  give up a little control.
+With other engines, I _always_ felt like I give up a little control.
+I died a little inside.

 Ghost was my last hope.
 I love Ghost's editor interface.
 It's barrier low barrier to entry was what won me over.
 The problem was, I felt like I lost _some_ control.
 It didn't give me everything I wanted.
 Yes, I was allowed to quickly create and edit posts, but I felt like modifying it outside